smokeynoom/.txt-File-Manager/README.md

 ## Functionality
 It can be used to create, update, and delete txt files.

-## Two ways to run the file manager:-
+## Three ways to use the file manager:-

 ### 1. Run the script with the --delete option to delete a file:
 python script.py --delete filename.txt